 With the rise of the monastic movement in the 4th to 6th centuries, copying biblical texts became a function of the monasteries.
 Along with this came a more rigorous approach to verifying copies.
 But, prior to this, copies often were made by untrained people who just wanted a copy of a precious text.
 Or copies might have been produced by a secular scribe for a fee.
 In neither of these was there any assurance of an exact copy.

 At other times the changes had more significance.
-The scribe, or monastery they worked in, may have felt that Jesus, or Paul, or another author could not have possibly said something as recorded in the manuscript.
-In that case they might feel the need to change the words to better reflect what they believed he would have said.
+The scribe, or monastery they worked in, may have felt that Jesus, Paul, or another author could not have possibly said something as recorded in the manuscript.
+In that case, they might feel the need to change the words to better reflect what they believed he would have said.

 Over the years these generally minor, although occasionally major, changes accumulated.
 As the originals disappeared, followed by the original copies, and the copies of the copies, etc, we end up with several families of manuscripts from different locations.
 There is some variation within the manuscript family.
 And there is sometimes great variance between families.